We all go through changes that are incredibly hard sometimes. As adults, we can foresee what’s to come and try and make

-A slightly more concerning factor is the possibility that there is a child at your toddler’s daycare who may be causing some upset or unease.
+A slightly more concerning factor is the possibility that a child at your toddler’s daycare may be causing some upset or unease.
 It isn’t about bullying – this is just daycare.

 But it could be that an overly confident child could be all up in your little one’s personal space without realizing it.
 Maybe they sit next to each other at lunch.

 It could be as simple as another child wanting to play with yours, but this is met with zero reciprocation.

 Perhaps You Were Wrong

 5 Things You Can Do To Help Your Child Adjust To Daycare

 Half the battle is digging through your situation and making discoveries that you may not like.
-The vast majority of parents want the best for their children, especially when they are so young and unable to specify what it is that is bothering them.
+The vast majority of parents want the best for their children, especially when they are so young and unable to specify what is bothering them.

 The aim of the game is for your toddler to be happy.
 Happy toddler, happy parent, right?

 Arrange A Meeting

 The most important thing you can do initially is arrange a meeting at the daycare.
 By letting them know your concerns or how unsettled your toddler is, they can take extra care to give the attention your little one needs.

 Let Your Toddler Feel In Control

 Distractions and comforts are there for the taking.
 And they really do make a difference!

-Children have a really good habit of absorbing their environment, so if you are positive, they will be too.
+Children have an excellent habit of absorbing their environment, so if you are positive, they will be too.
 So easy ways to do this is just having out loud and very natural conversations with your partner about how lovely your child’s daycare is, then involving your child.

 As cheesy as it sounds, it gives them something to think about, and if they can see you feel it is safe and lovely, the chances are they will build up that same level of positivity.